sammychinedu2ky/shannon-fano-encoding/readme.md

 # ShanNon-Fano Algorithm in C#
-Tried implementing the Shanon Fano Algorithm in C#
+Tried implementing the Shannon-Fano Algorithm in C#